abhi5455/Standard_Calculator/README.md

 ## A Calculator Made Using Java Swing Package

+## Standard_Calculator

+- Uses the Infix_to_Postfix Package for determining the operator precedence

 ### Algorithm:

 1. Create a class makeCalc that extends JFrame and implements ActionListener.